-Symbolic Meanings of Goats
+Symbolic Meaning of Goats

 The goat is a powerful animal totem and closely related to the sheep, in particular the ram, but his symbolism is different.
-Unlike their sheep and ram siblings, goats aren't particularly communal, often grazing alone and spreading themselves far apart.
-This is not to say goats are anti-social, symbolically speaking - but it does evoke a sense of independence.
-When the goat ambles onto your path, it might be a signal to contemplate your power as an individual.
-Is it time to separate from the herd?
-Launch into an independent direction?
-Often times, the solitary path leads us to great discovery.
-Goats respect distance and space.
-They also encourage independent adventures and explorations of high vistas for the sole purpose of personal/individual knowing.
+Unlike their sheep and ram siblings, goats aren’t particularly communal, often grazing alone and spreading themselves far apart.
+This is not to say goats are anti-social, symbolically speaking – but it does evoke a sense of independence.

-Speaking of vistas, goats love great heights and this symbolizes spiritual ambition.
+Goats love great heights and this symbolizes spiritual ambition.
 Goats also love to climb and climbing speaks to us of progress and achievement.
 The goat will travel and live up in cliffs and mountains at impossible angles and elevations.
 Goats approach a precipice with ease and enthusiasm.
 This is encouragement to search your soul in places high and inaccessible for your sustenance.
 You can get there!